-If your potential users are aimed at high functionality, unique visual look is probably not that important.
+If your potential users are aimed at high functionality, a unique visual look is probably not that important.
 Just follow the market standards and better put more money into app features.
-But if all your competitors have brilliant design you should invest more into visual part of your app too.
+But if all your competitors have a brilliant design you should invest more into visual part of your app too.

 Our example: Estimation App

 Estimation App gives the pre-estimate of your unique app in three simple steps.
-It calculates time and resources needed to develop certain product.
+It calculates time and resources needed to develop a certain product.

 - USA & Canada – $50-250 per hour